 In the new political landscape of ‘Brexit’, domestic agricultural policy is in a period of uncertainty.
 Michael Gove in a ‘Green Brexit’ speech he gave as Environment Secretary indicated that public money in exchange for public goods will continue to be the mode of funding, thus farmers will earn their subsidies not on food production but on the environmental and land management benefits they provide.
 These include, for example flood management, biodiversity and climate change mitigation, perhaps even carbon sequestration, which is an exciting prospect for The Carrs with its 20 million cubic metres of carbon-rich peat soils.

 On the future of farming support, Mr Gove said in his speech on 21/07/17 :

 “This Government has pledged that when we leave the EU we will match the £3 billion that farmers currently receive in support from the CAP until 2022.
 And I want to ensure that we go on generously supporting farmers for many more years to come.
 But that support can only be argued for against other competing public goods if the environmental benefits of that spending are clear.”

-Landowners interested in Countryside Stewardship should speak to their Natural England Land Management Advisor in the first instance to discuss their options.
+Landowners interested in agri-environment schemes of any hue should speak to a Natural England Land Management Advisor to discuss their options.